 If you notice that someone is using your information to impersonate you online, you should report the crime to the FTC just as you would with any other kind of fraud.
 Additionally, most social media platforms give you the option to report accounts that are breaking community guidelines by using someone else’s information, which can help you get them taken down.

 If you’ve become an identity theft victim and need a replacement ID, GOV+ can help.
 GOV+ has combined a stellar customer service team with smart, cloud-based technology to help you get your replacement government ID as soon as possible.
 Whether you need a social security card replacement, passport, or birth certificate, we can help you get it replaced in no time.
-Simply fill out this form to apply for a social security card online.
+Simply fill out this social security card application form to apply for a social security card online.

 Still looking for information on surrounding identity theft and how to protect yourself against it?
 Explore our resources discussing how to check for identity theft and answering questions like “Is identity theft protection worth it?”